PE days: Autumn 1 Wednesdays and Thursdays

 PE:

-Currently the children are allowed to attend school in their PE kit on the days that PE is taught - Monday and Fridays are our PE days this half term Summer 1 - 2024-25.
-(Some competitions will be held on Fridays, where your child will be required to wear their PE kit: if your child is involved they will be notified).
+Currently the children are allowed to attend school in their PE kit on the days that PE is taught - Wednesdays and Thursdays are our PE days this half term Autumn 1 - 2025-26.
 If your child wears earrings please teach them to remove and replace them themselves.

 Water: